fastfony/fastfony/README.md

 Specific things from Fastfony:

 - Translation files are not in `./translations` directory but in `./assets/locales` directory in order to use [vue-i18n](https://vue-i18n.intlify.dev/) and symfony translation component.
+We try to apply [php-translation best practices](https://php-translation.readthedocs.io/en/latest/best-practice/index.html).
 - In directories `pro` or `Pro` you can find the pro features of Fastfony.
 You can use them if you have a license.
 If you don't have a license, you can use only in development mode.

 ## Documentation